immunant/c2rust/README.md

     $ ./configure CC=clang
     $ bear make

-## Cross Checking

-Cross checking consists of plugins for both Rust and Clang.
-These plugins allow you to use one of a couple different backends to compare runs of your C and Rust executables.
-This helps you ensure that any idiomization of your Rust code still produces equivalent functionality to the original C.

-## FAQ
+# FAQ

 > Are there release binaries?
 Can I install C2Rust with Cargo?

-We are currently looking into combining the `ast-extractor` and `ast-importer` translator components so that release binaries and/or a `cargo install c2rust` installation might be possible.
+Hope to release binaries that you can `cargo install` soon(tm).

 > I translated code on platform X but it didn't work correctly on platform Y

-We do not support cross compiling raw translated code.
-However, in the future, it may be possible for the refactoring tool to ease some of these pains.
+We run the C preprocessor before translation to Rust.
+This specializes the code to the host platform.
+For this reason, we do not support cross compiling translated code at the moment.

 > What platforms can C2Rust be run on?